How to Make Rajma Recipe: A Complete Guide with Delicious Pulao Recipe

 If your rajma lacks flavor, try these fixes:

-• Add more garam masala toward the end of cooking
+• Add more garam masala toward the end of the cooking

 • Include a little amchur (dry mango powder) for tanginess